Congress: Let all children of U.S. military service members unite with their families!

 John’s daughter Jannette has already undertaken the DNA testing process, conclusively proving her relationship to her American father.
 All she’s waiting for is the opportunity to permanently unite with her father.

-There is a PBS documentary, "Left by the Ship" (2010), documenting a day in the life and the personal struggles as a Filipino amerasian on the never ending search for identity and their struggle to connect to their American military fathers.
+There is a PBS documentary, "Left by the Ship" (2010), documenting a day in the life and the personal struggles as a Filipino amerasian on the never ending search for identity and their struggles to connect to their American military families.